iTusharyadav/know-more/CONTRIBUTING.md

 ---

-## 🌟 Best Practices

-- **Keep Pull Requests Small and Focused** 📏: Try to make one change per pull request.
-This makes it easier to review and accept.
-- **Follow the Project’s Structure** 🏗️: Maintain the organization of files and directories as they currently are.
-This will help others easily navigate the project.
-- **Test Changes Locally** 🧪: Ensure that your changes work as expected before submitting them.
-- **Provide Clear Descriptions** 💬: Whether in commits or PRs, always provide detailed and descriptive messages.
-This helps reviewers understand the reasoning behind your changes.
+## 🤝 Code of Conduct

+We strive to create a welcoming and inclusive environment for everyone.
+By participating in this project, you agree to follow our [Code of Conduct](#). 🌍

+Please be respectful and considerate to others.
+We will not tolerate harassment, discrimination, or any form of toxic behavior. 🚫

 ---

 ## 📄 License

-By contributing to the "Know More" project, you agree that your contributions will be licensed under the [MIT License](LICENSE). 📝
+By contributing to the "Know More" project, you agree that your contributions will be licensed under the [MIT License](https://github.com/iTusharyadav/know-more/blob/main/LICENSE). 📝

 ---